Food-Truck-TrackR-Build-Week/back-end/README.md

 POST /api/trucks/:id/customerRatings - restricted, adds a customerRating to the truck with the given id

 - `req.body`: `customerRating` is required
-- returns the customerRating added to the db
+- returns the customerRating added to the truck

-DELETE /api/trucks/:truckId/customerRatings/ratingId - restricted, deletes the customerRating with the given ratingId from the truck with the given truckId
+DELETE /api/trucks/:truckId/customerRatings/:ratingId - restricted, deletes the customerRating with the given ratingId from the truck with the given truckId

 POST /api/menus/:id - restricted, adds a menuItem to the menu with the given id

 - `req.body`: `itemName`, `itemDescription`, and `itemPrice` are required
-- returns the menuItem added to the db
+- returns the menuItem added to the menu

 PUT /api/menus/:menuId/menuItems/:menuItemId - restricted, updates the menuItem with the given menuItemId